 The band has a long history of providing musical entertainment at such venues as the Carrboro Town Center, University Mall, Southern Village, and retirement communities such as Carolina Meadows and Carol Woods.
 Its repertoire ranges from classic community band music (marches and military/patriotic music, classic and contemporary pieces), reductions of orchestral and opera pieces, and show tunes and holiday music.
-Click the Gallery tab above to listen to us.

-The members of the Village Band are dedicated to bringing quality performances of a broad range of music to diverse venues in Chapel Hill, Carrboro, and nearby communities; and they simply love playing for audiences of all types and all ages.
+The members of the Village Band are dedicated to bringing quality performances of a broad range of music to diverse venues in Chapel Hill, Carrboro, and nearby communities; and we simply love playing for audiences of all types and all ages.
 If you are organizing an event and would like The Village Band to perform for your audience, contact our band President.

-The Village Band is a non-profit 501(c) organization.
+The Village Band is a non-profit 501(c)(3) organization.
 Your tax-deductible donation is appreciated!
 To contribute, please contact our Treasurer.

 The Musical Director and Conductor of the Village Band is Mark A. Doerffel.
 He is an educator, conductor, and trombonist based in North Carolina.